South Dakota Lottery Numbers

 Want to play South Dakota Lottery games but don't want to wait around for a drawing to take place?
 With scratch tickets, impatience can now be considered a virtue!
 These instant win games are available from authorized South Dakota Lottery retailers and can net you a big cash prize in just a few seconds.

-Players have 180 days from the date of the drawing to claim their prizes.
+Players have 180 days from the date of the drawing to claim their prizes, or 180 days after the end date of the game for scratch-offs.
 Any prizes still unclaimed after this date will be returned to the prize pool for future South Dakota Lottery games.

-Any South Dakota Lottery prize worth $100 or less can be redeemed from any authorized retailer or claimed by mail.
-If you're lucky enough to win a prize worth $101 or more, then you'll need to visit a South Dakota Lottery office.
-These are located in Pierre, Sioux Falls and Rapid City.
-You can also claim your prize by mail if you complete a claim form and sign your ticket.
+Any South Dakota Lottery prize worth $100 or less can be redeemed from any authorized retailer.
+If you're lucky enough to win a prize worth $101 or more, you may claim by mail or visit a South Dakota Lottery office, located in Pierre, Sioux Falls and Rapid City.

 If you've won a jackpot prize, you need to present the ticket to Lottery officials in person at any of the three lottery offices listed above, and if you win a Powerball or Mega Millions prize, you'll need to visit the headquarters in Pierre.